-☐ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

-Commission File No o.
-1-9973 THE MIDDLEBY COR RPORATION .
-(Exact name of Registrant as spo ecified in its charter) Delaware 36-3352497 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification Number) 1400 Toastmaster Drive, Elgin, Illinois 60120 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: 847-741-3300 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common stock, par value \$0.01 per share The NASDAQ Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Sec tion 13 or Section 15(d) of the Exchange Act.
-Yes □ No ☑ Indicate by check mark whether the Registrant (1) has filed all reports required to be during the preceding 12 months (or for such shorter period that the Registrant was requirements for the past 90 days. requirements for the past 70 days.
-Yes⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Reg of Registrant's knowledge, in definitive proxy or information statements incorporated 10-K. ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an accelerate definition of "accelerated filer, large accelerated filer and smaller reporting company" Large accelerated filer lerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes The aggregate market value of the voting stock held by nonaffiliates of the Registrant as of June 30, 2007 was approximately \$914,534,501.
-The number of shares outstanding of the Registrant's class of common stock, as of I February 22, 2008, was 16,875,475 shares.
+FORM 10-K Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+For the Fiscal Year Ended January 3, 2009 ☐ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Commission File No. 1-9973 THE MIDDLEBY CORPORATION (Exact name of Registrant as specified in its charter) Delaware 36-3352497 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification Number) 1400 Toastmaster Drive, Elgin, Illinois 60120 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: 847-741-3300 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common stock, par value \$0.01 per share The NASDAQ Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Yes 🗆 Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See definition of "accelerated filer, large accelerated filer and smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Accelerated filer Non-accelerated filer □ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No ⊠ The aggregate market value of the voting stock held by nonaffiliates of the Registrant as of June 30, 2008 was approximately \$695,109.447.
+The number of shares outstanding of the Registrant's class of common stock, as of February 27, 2009, was 18,533,579 shares.
+Documents Incorporated by Reference Part III of Form 10-K incorporates by reference the Registrant's definitive proxy statement to be filed pursuant to Regulation 14A in connection with the 2009 annual meeting of stockholders.